sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 Options

--f: Force removal of files and directories without prompting for confirmation.
+-f: Force removal of files and directories without prompting for confirmation.

--r: Recursively remove directories and their contents.
+-r: Recursively remove directories and their contents.

--i: Prompt for confirmation before removing each file or director
+-i: Prompt for confirmation before removing each file or director

 removing a single file using the rm command: